rasyidkaromi/RevitAPI/README.md

 # Basic Revit API Coding
 This is a repository for those learning the Revit API, Revit Macros, Revit Commands, and Revit Applications.
-This inlcudes, but not limited to, Simple functioning add-ins, Adding new panels, Retrieve selected/filted elements, read/write from Revit, etc.
+This includes, but not limited to, Simple functioning add-ins, Adding new panels, Retrieve selected/filtered elements, read/write from Revit, etc.

-It will be updated as I continue to work on bits & pieces and I will try to comment as much as possible so new users will understand.
+It will be updated as I continue to work on bits & pieces and I will try to comment as much as possible, so new users will understand.

 ## Software Needed
 Before doing anything please install Revit 2018 as well as Microsoft Visual Studio Community 2017.
 Make sure the download for Visual
-Studio inlcudes the .NET Framework 4.7.1 Version.
+Studio includes the .NET Framework 4.7.1 Version.
 This will be the version I am using.
 I also have the Revit Software Development Kit, as well as Resharper, a visual studio extension that is free for students, though these are not a requirement to have.

 ##### -- Essential --
 [Revit 2018](https://www.autodesk.com/education/free-software/revit "Free for students") - Free for students.